GKM-Theory for Torus Actions on Cyclic Quiver Grassmannians: Construction of Cohomology Module Bases

 Standard arguments imply that a set of elements satisfying properties (1) and (2) is linearly independent and generates $H_T^\bullet(X)$ (cf. \cite[Lemma~6.2]{Gonzales2014}). \end{proof}

 \begin{rem} Notice that Theorem~\ref{trm:Basis1} gives existence but not uniqueness of the basis.
 Indeed, the induction step of the proof consists in lifting classes from $H_T^\bullet(Z_{m-1})$ to $H_T^\bullet(X)$ and in general this lift does not need to be unique.
-It is hence natural to ask whether there is a preferred basis, among the ones which satisfy properties (1) and (2) of Theorem~\ref{trm:Basis1}, and how to choose it. \end{rem}
+It is hence natural to ask whether there is a preferred basis, among the ones which satisfy properties (1) and (2) of Theorem~\ref{trm:Basis1}, and if so, how to choose it. \end{rem} \begin{rem} Observe that $\tau^{(i)}$ is a special element of the $T$-equivariant cohomology of the $i$-th piece in the filtration of $X$, whereas $\varphi^{(i)}$ denotes the $i$-th element in the ordered basis for the $T$-equivariant cohomology of $X$.
+For the runnig example from the introduction we have $\tau^{(2)}=(0,\epsilon_1-\epsilon_2, 0)$ and $\varphi^{(2)}=(0,\epsilon_1-\epsilon_2, \epsilon_1-\epsilon_3)$. \end{rem}